DataStories-UniPi/Hermes_PostgreSQL/doc/data_types.md

     	              0
 	(1 row)

 Initially the appropriate space in memory is allocated by using the TrajCache_Allocate() function which takes as input the number of PointSTs that the trajectory is consisted of and gives as output an integer which is an identifier of the current allocation.
-Then we have to reset the index of the current allocation and set it at the beginning of the TrajCache allocation by using the TrajCache_ResetIndex() funcion which takes as input the identifier of the TrajCache allocation(which is the ooutput of the TrajCache_Allocate() function).
+Then we have to reset the index of the current allocation and set it at the beginning of the TrajCache allocation by using the TrajCache_ResetIndex() funcion which takes as input the identifier of the TrajCache allocation(which is the output of the TrajCache_Allocate() function).

 	postgres=# SELECT TrajCache_ResetIndex(0);
  	trajcache_resetindex